keanutaufan/cpp-dsa/DataStructure/Stack/README.md

-Because C++ template classes and methods can not be implemented in separate `.cpp` files, the implementation of the stack will either be in the header file itself or separate implementation in afile that will be included in the header file.
+Because C++ template classes and methods can not be implemented in separate `.cpp` files, the implementation of the stack will either be in the header file itself or in a separate implementation file that will be included in the header file.
 This repository will use the latter approach, using an `.ipp` file as the implementation file.